-The main view is made of three main parts:
+The main view is made of the following parts:

 When going to the Substance assignment tab, each unassigned substance is automatically assigned, based on the Rf required and ΔRf required values defined in the Definition tab.
 When several peaks are in the range on a given track, the highest peak is chosen.
 Then, Rf found and ΔRf found values are computed, respectively as the mean Rf value of the peaks found and as the minimal value possible containing all the peaks.
 The same applies when modifying manually the Rf or ΔRf values (see the next sections Profiles view and Substances view).
 In other words, the determination of the Rf found and ΔRf found values is semi-automatic.

 The Profiles viewer shows the track profiles of the selected wavelength in the Overview section.
 Depending on the configurations made during the Integration, the peaks and the tracks are only detected and shown on tracks switched On and within the Bounds defined.
-The Profiles viewer is only in 2D mode here, but you can zoom in it to see the peaks in detail.
+There is also a vertical zoom feature on the whole bottom view, which allows the user to focus on a specific portion of the track.

 When a substance is selected, an overlay is displayed on the profiles viewer, corresponding to the ΔRf range around the Rf position found for the substance.